Useful InfoFAQs, Getting There and more

 How do I book a stand at the exhibition?

 We are keen to hear from universities, institutions, STEM-related companies and others who would like to engage with students by having a stand at our conference.
-Please contact Christina (firstname.lastname@example.org) to find out more.
+We would like stands to be interactive to enhance the conference experience for students.
+Please contact Mhairi ([email protected]) to find out more.

 How do I go about sponsoring the conference?

-As a student-run organization we operate on very limited funds.
-If you can help us keep the conference free of charge by offering us some sponsorship – in return for publicity on the day or in a subsequent journal issue – please contact Christina (email@example.com).
-Even modest donations are very welcome!
+As an organisation run by student volunteers, we operate on very limited funds.
+If you can help us keep the conference free of charge by offering us some sponsorship – in return for publicity on the day or in a subsequent journal issue – please contact Mhairi ([email protected]).

 Is there any information for the press?

-Please contact Christina (firstname.lastname@example.org) for more details, interviews, pictures, and if you would like to attend the conference.
+Please contact Laura ([email protected]) for more details, interviews, pictures, and if you would like to attend the conference.

 How do I submit a poster presentation?

-If a member of your group has submitted a poster they should arrive at 9.00 to set up in the Foyer where they will be filmed and adjudicated.
-Lunch will be provided for them and any accompanying teacher(s).
+If a member of your group has submitted a poster they should arrive at 9.15 to set up in the exhibition rooms where they will be adjudicated.
+All poster presenters should also have a ticket.

 How do I make my workshop choices?